add

 type is very simple, just an interface

 to pass into the test.
-With TypeScript on our side, we can even make sure that it actually matches up to the type we want to use!user
+With TypeScript on our side, we can even make sure that it actually matches up to the type we want to use!

 field doesn't exist on the TestContext